kuhree/www/src/content/notes/on-editors.md

 I (and maybe you) often get caught up in the "best tool" debate, but who cares?

-In a past life, I asked an old mentor, "what's your favorite brand, milwaukee, dewault, ..." his response,
+In a past life I asked an old mentor, "what's your favorite brand; Milwaukee, DeWault, Craftsman, ..."

-> "The one that works after I get paid."
+> "The one that works"

-The best tool is the one that helps you solve people's real problems.
-Whatever it is, each editor (tool) has its strengths and quirks.
+The best ~editor~ tool is the one that helps you solve real people's real problems.
+Whatever it is, has its strengths and quirks.
 Embrace the learning curve, customize your environment, and have fun with it.
+Just don't get lost.

 Who knows?
 I might even try out Emacs next.
 I already can't use my pinky.